Set up your import files

-As an example, you want to import and associate contacts and companies in one file.
+For example, you want to import and associate contacts and companies in one file.
 The objects being imported and associated are contacts and companies.
 Each row represents a contact record and its associated company record.
 Each column header represents properties that will be mapped during import.
 The file shown below includes contact properties (First name, Last name, Email address, Phone number, Favorite food) and company properties (Name, Company domain name).
 There is also a unique identifier for each object that will link the two unique records in HubSpot (Email address for contacts and Company domain name for companies).
-During the import process, you will map columns to HubSpot properties (First Name column to the First Name HubSpot property).
+During the import process, you'll map columns to HubSpot properties (First Name column to the First Name HubSpot property).

 Mapping columns to properties

 File requirementsAll files being imported into HubSpot must:

 - Be a .csv, .xlsx, or .xls file.

 - Have only one sheet.

 - Contain fewer than 1,048,576 rows and 1,000 columns.

 - For users with free tools, files must be smaller than 20MB.
 For accounts with Starter, Professional, or Enterprise subscriptions, files can be up to 512 MB.

 - Include a header row in which each column header corresponds to a property in HubSpot.
 The column headers can be organized in any order without affecting the import.
 You can confirm if a default property already exists to match your header or create a custom property prior to importing.
 Learn more about HubSpot's default properties for contacts, companies, deals, and tickets.